cosmos/cosmos-sdk/docs/spec/distribution/transactions.md

     scenario2.UpdateAdjustmentForPowerChange(vu.Height)
 ```

-## Common Calculations
+## Common calculations

 ### Update total validator accum

 The total amount of validator accum must be calculated in order to determine
 the amount of pool tokens which a validator is entitled to at a particular
 block.
 The accum is always additive to the existing accum.
 This term is to be
 updates each time rewards are withdrawn from the system.

 ```
 func (g Global) UpdateTotalValAccum(height int64, totalBondedTokens Dec)